 Prior procurement plans, including the 2023 Procurement Plan, have recommended that ComEd obtain its capacity needs through the PJM-administered capacity market.
-For the 2024 Plan, ComEd will continue to obtain its capacity needs from the PJM-administered capacity market.
+For the 2024 Plan, the IPA recommends that ComEd continue to obtain its capacity needs from the PJM-administered capacity market.
 Table 7-7 summarizes the proposed capacity procurement for ComEd.